 The intrinsic multimodal likelihood of TTV fitting poses challenges in obtaining globally converged sampling results when using MCMC algorithm to sample the Bayesian posterior.
 These challenges stem from the paradox between effectively searching the global parameter space using large proposals and effectively exploring the vicinity of a mode using tiny proposals, since the peaks in the solution space of TTV fitting are very steep.
 Our mode-first searching algorithm uses a dynamic cadence with a fixed combination of proposal sizes; however, such varying proposals cannot maintain the Markovian property and hence will not achieve global convergence.
 In fact, due to the highly spiky geometry of the modes in the high-dimensional parameter space of TTV fitting, globally converged sampling results using fixed proposals are impossible.
 Moreover, our theoretical calculations in Figure \ref{fig:3} show that most two-dimensional slices through the TTV solution space are far from Gaussian.
 Hence, the symmetric, elliptical contours displayed in the corner plots of the TTV fitting for the Kepler-9 system---and perhaps in the fittings of other systems---merely explore the vicinity of one mode.
-Even assuming that the MCMC algorithm used in their code preserves the Markovian property---though ensemble samplers typically do not---their results can only be considered converged within one of the many modes.
+Even assuming that the MCMC algorithm used in their code preserves the Markovian property---though ensemble samplers typically do not---their results may only be considered converged within one of the many modes.

 Our findings underscore the need for caution when inferring planetary masses from TTV data, as significant degeneracies exist even in ideal cases where sufficient TTV data covering many orbital periods for both planets have been obtained.
 In less ideal cases---such as when limited TTV data is available, or only one planet is transiting and showing TTV---the degeneracies will be even more severe.
-For instance, using mode-first MCMC with only the TTV curve of Kepler-9 b will yield much more diverse solutions for Kepler-9 b’s TTV under a wide range of mass ratios.
 In future work, we will extend this analysis to a larger sample of exoplanet systems and further explore the intrinsic geometry of the TTV solution space.